 How will you schedule projects?

-Each of these methods has strengths and weaknesses in project planning, and in truth they often need to be used together for maximum effect.
-In large, complex projects it can be easy to make mistakes on project time estimates, to miss dependencies, or to disregard resource availability when creating timelines.
+Each of these methods has strengths and weaknesses in construction planning, and in truth they often need to be used together for maximum effect.
+In large, complex projects it can be easy to make mistakes on project time estimates, to miss dependencies, or to disregard resource availability when creating a project timeline.
 There are just a lot of balls in the air.

 Software solutions can take the guesswork out of project scheduling.
 They also allow contractors to track metrics and adapt the project to last-minute changes.

 Project scheduling solutions

 These solutions come in many different forms, and each is unique in the way it operates.
 Whittle down your choices by shopping for construction project scheduling software with some key criteria in mind.

 At the very least, your chosen solution should be easily usable (not just for the techy crowd) and offer secure data storage.
 It should also work with your chosen method of project scheduling so it fits your projects and company credo.

 ALICE is a solution that doesn’t just stick to one method.
 Instead, it understands construction by "encoding" the means and methods into a language that its algorithm can interpret, to simulate and explore all the scheduling options that satisfy a project's constraints.
 No more following your gut.

 By using its built-in simulator and optimizer, ALICE helps construction teams generate project schedules that reduce duration by an average of 17%, reduces labor costs by 14%, and equipment costs by 12%.
 And if things change along the way, your schedule does too: ALICE is parametric, so any changes you make in terms of labor, equipment or material, will propagate throughout the project.